peaclab/HPAS/README.md

 These anomalies use processes that run in user space; thus do not require any hardware or kernel modification.
 For installation details please see below.

+An earlier subset of the anomalies were used as part of the papers *Tuncer et al., "Online Diagnosis of Performance Variation in HPC Systems Using Machine Learning"*[2] and  *Tuncer et al., "Diagnosing Performance Variations in HPC Applications Using Machine Learning"*[3].

 Installation
 ------------